Story and photography by Ray Waddington.

 The iron gate that constitutes the border is already closed at the beginning of the ceremony.
 But soon a bus came through on its way from Delhi to Lahore.
 As the gate was opened the crowd paused its taunting.
 As the bus drove over the border we were all reminded that these are neighboring nuclear powers; as they considered how to respond to yesterday's attack, the stakes could not have been higher.

 Eventually, the revelers were dispersed back to their seats among the crowd.
 Military men and women now descended from where they had been perched on high awaiting their time of glory.
 At least I was assured later that they were military.
 I now thought I was watching an episode of India's Got Talent.

 What followed could best be described as the interplay of a military parade with a ceremonial competition.
 Alone, in twos or in groups, Border Security Force soldiers marched toward the border gate and their Pakistan Rangers counterparts.
-Along the way they gesticulated with arms and legs — or both — implying their country's military superiority.
+Along the way they gesticulated with arms or legs — or both — implying their country's military superiority.
 All the while the crowd cheered their short journey.
 On arriving at the gate they gesticulated more vigorously as they taunted the Pakistan Rangers — who by way of a mirror image were doing much the same thing.

 The cheerleader was now in full flow.
-Freddie Mercury would have certainly done a better job, but his movements suggested either a common ancestry or at least a common movement coach.
+Freddie Mercury would have certainly done a better job, but this man's movements suggested either a common ancestry or at least a common movement coach.
 As the gate was opened he stirred the crowd into a frenzy reminiscent of the Live Aid performance itself.

 The ceremony concludes once the two nation's flags have been lowered, the gate is closed and the border is officially closed.